joakimk/toniq/README.md

 * Automatically retry jobs a few times if they fail
 * Limit concurrency when needed (for e.g. API calls)
 * Notify about errors (by `Logger` errors, which can then be sent to services like [honeybadger](https://github.com/joakimk/honeybadger))
-* Be able to disable persistance on a case-by-case basis if needed for speed (at the cost of reliability)
+* Disable persistance on a case-by-case basis if needed for speed (at the cost of reliability)
 * Use redis sparingly
   - To handle Erlang VM restarts and crashes without loosing jobs
   - To record failed jobs and be able to do manual retries or deletion